Nicklas Lidström: NHL career (1991–2012)

 The Red Wings opened the 2009–10 season in Stockholm, Sweden.
 During the team's trip in Sweden, Lidström was honored by his home county, Dalarna, as an Ambassador of Honor.
 On 15 October 2009, in a game against the Los Angeles Kings, Lidström became the first European-born defenceman to reach 1,000 points after recording two assists in the game.
 He is the fourth player to score 1,000 points as a Red Wing (after Gordie Howe, Alex Delvecchio and Steve Yzerman), and the eighth defenceman to do so in the history of the NHL.
 On 5 March 2010, Lidström earned his 800th career assist.
 Also during the 2009–10 season, Lidström played in his 1,395th game (finishing the season with 1,412), setting an all-time record for NHL games played by a player born in Europe; earlier in the season, Lidström had passed Teppo Numminen for games played by a player trained in Europe.
 Lidström is also second all-time in games played in a Red Wing uniform, behind only Howe.

-On 23 April 2010, Lidström played in his 237th career playoff game, moving past Mark Messier into sole possession of third place on the NHL's all-time list (Chris Chelios, 266; Patrick Roy, 247).
+Despite the team under performing due to key injuries to key players, especially at the beginning of the season, the team was still able to make the Stanley Cup playoffs.
+On 23 April, Lidström played in his 237th career playoff game, moving past Mark Messier into sole possession of third place on the NHL's all-time list, behind goaltender; Patrick Roy with 247, and former teammate Chris Chelios in first with 266.
 In the same game, he had an assist to tie Al MacInnis (121) for the third-most assists in the post-season by a defenceman (Ray Bourque 139; Paul Coffey 137).

-On 27 April 2010, a day before his 40th birthday, Lidström had three points in a Game 7 win over the Phoenix Coyotes in the first round of the 2010 playoffs, pushing his active playoff points lead to 171 points, and tying him for 17th on the all-time playoff points list with fellow countryman Peter Forsberg.
+On 27 April, a day before his 40th birthday, Lidström had three points in a Game 7 win over the Phoenix Coyotes in the first round of the 2010 playoffs, pushing his active playoff points lead to 171 points, and tying him for 17th on the all-time playoff points list with fellow countryman Peter Forsberg.
+After defeating the Coyotes in game seven to take the series in seven games, the Red Wings would go on to lose in the second round in five games against the San Jose Sharks.